The internet has changed quite a bit since its early days. One of the biggest differences? How it looks.

 Before we talk about values, one important note: For a declaration to take effect, the browser must recognize the property of the declaration.
 Unfortunately, just because a CSS property exists doesn’t mean it works in every browser.
 When new properties are introduced, web browsers need to implement them, and some browsers are faster to adopt new CSS features than others.

-This is why CSS property reference pages like this one include a “Browser Compatibility” section.
+This is why CSS property reference pages include a “Browser Compatibility” section.
 For each browser, the chart below lists the earliest compatible release (if available):

 Common properties like color and width work on every browser, so you won’t have to worry about compatibility with these properties.
 When utilizing more obscure properties, however, keep cross-browser compatibility in mind — test your designs in common browsers (as well as desktop and mobile devices) to ensure all visitors will have the same experience.